• Skip to main content

 Vegan Protein Sources

 Beans, lentils tofu / tempeh (soy should be consumed in moderation), peas, raw nuts, seeds and grains are the highest sources of protein.
 The food with the highest proportion of vegan protein is quinoa.
 Quinoa is actually a complete protein source on its own.
-Interestingly, protein is also found in many vegetables, including broccoli.
+Interestingly, protein is also found in vegetables, including broccoli.
 If you eat a wide variety of unprocessed foods, you don’t need to think too much about getting enough amino acids or proteins.

 Related source